Swiss watchmaking is legendary around the world. Swiss watch brands produce some of the best watches on the planet.

 Omega’s dive watches also have celebrity status.
 As they were made more famous due to them being worn in the 007 films.
 With James Bond wearing an Omega Seamaster for all occasions from 1995.

-They even set a new world record with a Seamaster watch.
+They even set a new world record with an Omega Seamaster watch.
 In 2019, the watch completed a dive into the Mariana Trench.
 Beating the last record by 12 meters.

 If you’re an Omega fan then you’re in luck.
 As they have one of the coolest watch museums in the world.
 Located in their hometown of Biel/Bienne, in Switzerland.